Fixed Teeth In One Day

 Approximately one week after the operation, the stitches were removed and the bite checked once more.
 A dental hygienist explained to her in detail how best to clean the new teeth with a soft brush and a special dental floss.

-The X-ray image showed the correct positioning of the four implants which – four months after the operation – were firmly grown into the bone and fully loadable.
+The x-ray showed the correct positioning of the four implants, which – four months after the procedure – had perfectly integrated with the jaw bone and were fully loadable.

 Based on the impression taken, our dental laboratory produced the definite All-On-Four bridge which was firmly screwed to the implants.
-In that process, we took the patient’s wishes into consideration.
+In that process, we took the patient’s wishes concerning the aesthetics into consideration.

 At the same time, the old, discoloured partial prosthesis for the lower jaw was restored and its colour adapted to the teeth of the upper jaw.

 In this video, Hermine Rosenthal tells her personal story about her path to new fixed teeth (in German).
 To watch the video, please click on the arrow in the adjoining picture.

 What is the timetable for an All-On-Four treatment?